Random concave functions: Introduction

 over all couplings $R$ of $(P, Q)$.
 When $\mathcal{X} = \mathcal{Y} = \mathbb{R}^n$ and $c(x, y) = |x - y|^2$ is the squared Euclidean distance, Brenier's theorem \cite{B91} asserts that there is a deterministic optimal transport map of the form

 where $\phi$ is a convex function (this holds, for example, when $P$ and $Q$ have finite second moments and $P$ is absolutely continuous).
-Conversely, given $P$ (e.g.~standard normal) fixed and a convex function $\phi$, the transport map \eqref{eqn:Brenier.theorem} is optimal with respect to $P$ and the pushforward $Q = (\nabla \phi)_{\#} P$.
-Thus a probability distribution over $Q$ (i.e., an element of $\mathcal{P}(\mathcal{P}(\mathbb{R}^d))$ can be used to define a distribution over the space of convex functions on $\mathbb{R}^d$.
+Conversely, given $P$ fixed (e.g.~standard normal) and a convex function $\phi$, the transport map \eqref{eqn:Brenier.theorem} is optimal with respect to $P$ and the pushforward $Q = (\nabla \phi)_{\#} P$.
+Thus a probability distribution over $Q$ (i.e., an element of $\mathcal{P}(\mathcal{P}(\mathbb{R}^n))$ can be used to define a distribution over the space of convex functions on $\mathbb{R}^n$.

-In a series of papers \cite{PW15, PW16, PW18} Pal and the second author studied a novel optimal transport problem, that we call the Dirichlet transport, on the unit simplex $\Delta_n$.\footnote{As shown in \cite{PW18, W18, WY19}, this transport problem also has remarkable properties from the information geometric point of view.} The cost function is given by
+In a series of papers \cite{PW18, PW15, PW16} Pal and the second author studied a novel optimal transport problem, that we call the Dirichlet transport, on the unit simplex $\Delta_n$.\footnote{As shown in \cite{PW18, W18, WY19}, this transport problem also has remarkable properties from the information geometric point of view.} The cost function is given by

-For this cost function we proved an analogue of Brenier's theorem in \cite[Theorem 4]{PW18}: under mild conditions on $P$ and $Q$, there exists a non-negative concave function $\Phi$ on $\Delta_n$ such that the optimal transport map is given by
+For this cost function we proved an analogue of Brenier's theorem in \cite[Theorem 4]{PW18}: under natural conditions on $P$ and $Q$, there exists a positive concave function $\Phi$ on $\Delta_n$ such that the optimal transport map is given by

 where $\boldsymbol{\pi}$ is the portfolio map generated by $\Phi$ in the sense of \eqref{eqn:fgp},

 When $P = Q$, the identity transport $q = p$ is realized by the geometric mean $\Phi(p) = (p_1 \cdots p_n)^{1/n}$.
 The weighted geometric mean $\Phi(p) = p_1^{\pi_1} \cdots p_n^{\pi_n}$ corresponds to a deterministic translation under an exponential coordinate system \cite[Proposition 2.7(iii)]{PW16}.